alpergel/alpergel.github.io/CS180/PROJECT_3/README.md

 </div>

-However, since harris corner detector can give an overwhelming amount of points in near-proximity to each other, we need to apply an NMS to the output of the harris detector.
+However, since the Harris corner detector can give an overwhelming amount of points in near-proximity to each other, we need to apply an NMS (Non-Maximum Suppression) to the output of the Harris detector.
 We apply a threshold based on a percentage of the maximum response value from the Harris detector, and we identify all candidate points that exceed this threshold.
 These candidates are then sorted in descending order by their response strength scores, ensuring that we are guaranteed to use the strongest features.
-Then, we iterate through the candidate points by adding the next coord in the list to the final output list, and removing all nearby candidates to that current coord within a specified radius to prevent dense clusters of points.
+Then, we iterate through the candidate points by adding the next coordinate in the list to the final output list, and removing all nearby candidates to that current coordinate within a specified radius to prevent dense clusters of points.
 When we activate adaptive NMS, points with stronger response values get a larger suppression radius, which distributes points more evenly across the image.
-Finally, to calculate the radial distance, we just use l2 distance for efficiency, and points are kept ONLY if theyre farther than the suppression radius.
+Finally, to calculate the radial distance, we use L2 distance for efficiency, and points are kept only if they're farther than the suppression radius.

 In the images below, we compare the Non-Adaptive Non-Maximal Suppression Harris Response and the Adaptive Non-Maximal Suppression Harris Response.